RamyasaiKristam/ComtradeConversion/README.md

-# Comtrade Blob Converter
+# Comtrade Conversion

-This project is designed to read configuration settings from a YAML file, retrieve CFG files from an Azure Blob Storage container, convert the associated data to CSV format, and upload the resulting CSV files to another blob container.
+This project is designed to read source and destination containers from YAML file, retrieve CFG files from an Azure Blob Storage container, convert the associated data to CSV format, and upload the resulting CSV files to another blob container.

 ## Project Structure

 ```
-comtrade_blob_converter
 ├── src
 │   ├── __init__.py
 │   ├── main.py
 │   ├── config.py
 │   ├── blob_utils.py
 │   ├── comtrade_parser.py
+│   ├── csv_writer.py
-│   └── csv_writer.py
+│   └── config.yaml
 ├── requirements.txt
-├── config.yaml
 └── README.md
 ```
 ## Installation

 To set up the project, follow these steps: